Ultimate Guide To WordPress RSS

 Adding your site’s RSS feed to search consoles is simple, fast, easy, and requires no technical skills.
 For a step-by-step tutorial, go here:

-How To Add RSS Feeds To Your WordPress Posts
+How To Add Content From RSS Feeds To Posts

-Can content from an RSS feed be added to a post?
-Yes, it can!
+Can you add content from RSS feeds to a post?
+Yes, you can!

-You can easily do this using WordPress plugins.
-Search inside your Plugins section (Plugins > Add New) for RSS Aggregator, RSS feed to post, etc.
+You can do this using WordPress plugins.
+Search inside the Plugins admin screen for RSS Aggregator, RSS feed to post, etc.

-Note: These plugins typically require configuration – visit the plugin sites for complete instructions, or contact us if you need assistance configuring plugins.
+Note: These plugins typically require configuration – visit the plugin sites for setup instructions, or contact us for help with plugin configuration.

-Here are some plugins you can check out that let you add RSS feeds to your pages:
+Here are a number of plugins that you can use to curate and add content from RSS feeds to your posts and pages:

 WPeMatico

-WPeMatico is an easy to use auto blogging plugin that allows you to publish posts automatically from RSS/Atom feeds that you choose.
+WPeMatico is an easy to use plugin that allows you to publish posts automatically from selected RSS/Atom feeds.

-You can manage all the feeds you import and organize feeds according to campaigns and categories.
+You can manage all of your imported feeds and organize feeds according to categories.

 For more details, go here: